LennartHennigs/Button2/README.md

 - `setLongClickDetectedHandler()` will be called as soon as the defined timeout has passed.
 - `setLongClickHandler()` will only be called after the button has been released.
 - `setLongClickDetectedRetriggerable(bool retriggerable)` allows you to define whether want to get multiple notifications for a single long click depeding on the timeout.
+- `getLongClickCount()` gets you the number of long clicks – this is useful when `retriggerable` is set.

 ### The Loop